Combinations without specified separations: Discussion

 \section{Discussion}

-As $a=\abs{\Nset_q-\mathcal{Q}}$ increases, so, in general, does the number of inner cycles in the digraph and we find more and more instances (e.g., when $\mathcal{Q}=\{1,5\}$) where the digraph has inner cycles but no common node.
-In the simpler of such cases, it is still possible to derive general recursion relations analogous to \eqref{e:CN} \cite{All-GenFibPwrTri}.
-This enables one to find recursion relations for all the $a=3$ cases as we will demonstrate in forthcoming work.
+As $a=\abs{\Nset_q-\mathcal{Q}}$ increases, so, in general, does the number of inner cycles in the digraph and we find more and more instances (e.g., when $\mathcal{Q}=\{1,5\}$ \cite{All-ConnComb}) where the digraph has inner cycles but no common node.
+In the simpler of such cases, it is still possible to derive general recursion relations analogous to \eqref{e:CN} \cite{All22}.
+This enables one to find recursion relations for all the $a=3$ cases, as we will demonstrate in forthcoming work.
 For cases where the digraph is more complex, we have not yet managed to formulate a general procedure for obtaining the recursion relations.

+On looking up sequences $(S_n)_{n\geq0}$ for various choices of $\mathcal{Q}$ in the OEIS, a number of connections between certain classes of $\mathcal{Q}$ and some instances of strongly restricted permutations, combinations, and bit strings were identified.
+These are described and proved in \cite{All-ConnComb}.

-Various authors have also considered the number of ways of choosing $k$ objects from $n$ arranged in a circle in such a way that no two chosen objects are certain disallowed separations apart \cite{Kap43,Kon81,Mos86,MS08}.
-A modified version of our bijection covers such cases if we instead consider restricted-overlap tiling using squares and combs of an $n$-bracelet (which is an $n$-board with the $n$-th cell joined to the first cell).
+Various authors have also considered the number of ways of choosing $k$ objects from $n$ arranged in a circle in such a way that no two chosen objects are certain disallowed separations apart \cite{Kap43,Kon81,Mos86,MS08,Guo08,GZ09}.
+A modified version of our bijection covers such cases if we instead consider restricted-overlap tiling using curved squares and combs of a circular $n$-board with the $n$-th cell joined to the first cell.
 There are, however, subtleties about the rules for overlap which we will address in detail elsewhere.